 If AcuRite’s Easy Read Rain Gauge isn’t large enough for you to read at a distance, then Taylor’s Jumbo Jr. 20” Easy Read is a great alternative solution.
 At 20 inches tall, it is visible from up to 50 feet away.

-A red ball inside the tube floats on top of the water, allowing you to see how much rain has fallen quickly.
-The funnel includes a filter to prevent debris from clogging the inner tube, and the included stake secures the gauge to the ground.
+A red ball inside the tube floats on top of the water, allowing you to quickly see how much rain has fallen.
+The funnel includes a filter to prevent debris from clogging the inner tube, and the included stake secures the gauge in a suitable position.

 The La Crosse 705-109 waterfall gauge is similar to the above recommendations, and it’s a decent low-priced alternative that you can attach to your deck.
-We’d recommend placing it on the included stake to prevent “splash back” from your deck railing that will hurt your accuracy by overmeasuring rainfall.
+We’d recommend placing it on the included stake to prevent “splash back” from your deck railing that will mess with your accuracy by over measuring rainfall.

 Large numbers are printed on the front of the La Crosse gauge in .1” increments, and a floating piece of red plastic allows you to take a quick measurement from a distance.
 The rain gauge can measure up to six inches of rain, and the whole unit slides out of the mount for easy cleaning.